Cuis-Smalltalk/Cuis-Smalltalk-Dev/Documentation/Technical/ASemanticsForEphemerons.md

 ## Semantics

 A Smalltalk system is composed of a live object graph, which is the transitive closure of the objects reachable from the roots.
 The roots are effectively the Smalltalk dictionary and the current computation (the ```thisContext``` of ```Process activeProcess```).
-The job of the garbage collector is to reclaim objects that fall outside of the object graph.
+Assignments to variables may cause previously connected objects to become inaccessible.
+The job of the garbage collector is to reclaim the objects that fall outside of the object graph.

 By reachability we mean that objects refer to each other through variables.
 A variable, be it an instance variable or a temporary variable, is a reference to some object.
 A system containing ephemerons and weak objects has four kinds of references:
 - normal, a.k.a. "strong", references through variables